Pterosaur: Flight

 Another issue that has been difficult to understand is how they took off.
 Earlier suggestions were that pterosaurs were largely cold-blooded gliding animals, deriving warmth from the environment like modern lizards, rather than burning calories.
 In this case, it was unclear how the larger ones of enormous size, with an inefficient cold-blooded metabolism, could manage a bird-like takeoff strategy, using only the hind limbs to generate thrust for getting airborne.
 Later research shows them instead as being warm-blooded and having powerful flight muscles, and using the flight muscles for walking as quadrupeds.
 Mark Witton of the University of Portsmouth and Mike Habib of Johns Hopkins University suggested that pterosaurs used a vaulting mechanism to obtain flight.
 The tremendous power of their winged forelimbs would enable them to take off with ease.
 Once aloft, pterosaurs could reach speeds of up to 120 km/h and travel thousands of kilometres.

 In 1985, the Smithsonian Institution commissioned aeronautical engineer Paul MacCready to build a half-scale working model of Quetzalcoatlus northropi.
 The replica was launched with a ground-based winch.
 It flew several times in 1986 and was filmed as part of the Smithsonian's IMAX film On the Wing.

 Large-headed species are thought to have forwardly swept their wings in order to better balance.

 Air sacs and respiration

 A 2009 study showed that pterosaurs had a lung-and-air-sac system and a precisely controlled skeletal breathing pump, which supports a flow-through pulmonary ventilation model in pterosaurs, analogous to that of birds.
 The presence of a subcutaneous air sac system in at least some pterodactyloids would have further reduced the density of the living animal.
-Like modern crocodilians, pterosaurs appeared to have had a hepatic piston, seeing as their shoulder-pectoral girdles were too inflexible to move the sternum as in birds, and they possessed strong gastralia.
+Like modern crocodilians, pterosaurs are sometimes hypothesized to have had a hepatic piston, seeing as their shoulder-pectoral girdles were too inflexible to move the sternum as in birds, and they possessed a smooth thoracic ceiling posteriorly along their ribcage and strong gastralia, features consistent with the ability to inflate and deflate the lungs with craniocaudal movements as seen in a hepatic piston.
+This mechanism, however, has the obvious problem of constantly shifting the animal's centre of mass back and forth while it breathes, which would make flying highly unstable, rendering the mechanism highly unlikely.
+Nevertheless, it does not rule out alternative forms of extra-costal modes of ventilation, especially ones that would shift the centre of mass up and down instead of back and forth, similar to birds, as it makes flying much more stable.
 Thus, their respiratory system had characteristics comparable to both modern archosaur clades.